 b) Character-Manipulation Functions: CONCAT, SUBSTR, LENGTH, INSTR, LPAD/RPAD, TRIM, REPLACE

-Number Functions: accept Numeric input and return numeric values.
-Number Functions are: ROUND, TRUNC and MOD
+c) Number Functions: accept Numeric input and return numeric values.
+Number Functions are: ROUND, TRUNC, and MOD

 20. What is an alias in SQL statements?

-Alias is a user-defined alternative name given to the column or table.
-By default column alias headings appear in upper case.
-Enclose the alias in a double quotation marks (“ “) to make it case sensitive.
+Answer: Alias is a user-defined alternative name given to the column or table.
+By default column, alias headings appear in upper case.
+Enclose the alias in double quotation marks (“ “) to make it case sensitive.
 “AS” Keyword before the alias name makes the SELECT clause easier to read.